mikeroyal/AWS-Guide/README.md

 [Amazon SQS (Simple Queue Service)](https://aws.amazon.com/sqs/) is a secure, durable, and available hosted queue that lets you integrate and decouple distributed software systems and components.
 Amazon SQS offers common constructs such as [dead-letter queues](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-dead-letter-queues.html) and [cost allocation tags](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-queue-tags.html).
 It provides a generic web services API that you can access using any programming language that the AWS SDK supports.

+[AWS Service Catalog Engine for Terraform Cloud (TFC-RE)](https://docs.aws.amazon.com/servicecatalog/latest/adminguide/getstarted-Terraform.html) is an integration between AWS Service Catalog and Terraform Cloud that allows users to provision Service Catalog products using TFC.
+This integration gives administrators governance and visibility into their Terraform workloads, and allows Service Catalog administrators to delegate cloud resource provisioning responsibilities to users within their organizations.

 # AWS DevOps Tools Integration